samuelsson/samuelsson-homepage/README.md

 ```

 - No top-level header needed because `title` will become `h1` at the top.
+- Date formatted in ISO 8601 - YYYY-MM-DD
 - Preferably have only one category (wider than tags)
 - You can have multiple tags (more specific than category)